Nabie/object-oriented-programming-in-R/chapters/06_S4_classes.md

                         contains = "Stack")
 ```

 Here we use two arguments to `setClass`: `slots` and `contains`.
 The `slots` argument is a list of attributes that objects of the class should have.
 Here specify that it should contain a vector called `elements`.
-The `contains` argument specifies which super-classes the new class should have.
-We make `VectorStack` a sub-class of `Stack`.
+The `contains` argument specifies which superclasses the new class should have.
+We make `VectorStack` a subclass of `Stack`.

-Since `VectorStack` has slots it is not considered an abstract class (we can explicitly make it so by adding `"VIRTUAL"` to the `contains` argument, but we do want to be able to instantiate it).
-We can create objects of the class by calling `VectorStack`
+Since `VectorStack` has slots, it is not considered an abstract class (we can explicitly make it so by adding `"VIRTUAL"` to the `contains` argument, but we do want to be able to instantiate it).
+We can create objects of the class by calling `VectorStack'

 ```{r}
 (vs <- VectorStack())